PowerDNS/pdns/docs/security-advisories/powerdns-advisory-2012-01.rst

    does have a performance impact.
 Please see below.

-Affected versions of the PowerDNS Authoritative Server can be made to respond to DNS responses, thus enabling an attacker to setup a packet loop between two PowerDNS servers, perpetually answering each other's answers.
+Affected versions of the PowerDNS Authoritative Server can be made to respond to DNS responses, thus enabling an attacker to set up a packet loop between two PowerDNS servers, perpetually answering each other's answers.
 In some scenarios, a server could also be made to talk to itself, achieving the same effect.